 Public Art is an asset to the community and landscapes of the City of Saint Paul.
 The public art in Saint Paul helps to preserve memories and history, tell stories, and signify that art is an important asset to the city and its landscapes and residents.
 The city dedicates one percent of the cost of eligible construction projects for public art.
 The City of Saint Paul works in partnership with Public Art Saint Paul, a non-profit, to maintain, promote and exhibit public art.
-For additional information, call 651-632-2454.
+For additional information, call 651-632-2454 or view the Saint Paul's Public Art Policy for more information on public art in Saint Paul.